AnubisSec/anubissec.github.io/_posts/2019-02-18-Creating-a-TCP-Bind-Shell.md

 So the first thing we do is clear out the edx register from what we did before, using `xor`.
 Next instruction set, we will move the contents of `eax` into `ebx`.
 This is essentially putting the result of the socket function into `ebx` which is required for the bind syscall.

 Following this, we need to set the IP address as seen in the example C code.
-This IP address will be what the one listening for the bind shell.
+This IP address will be the one listening for the bind shell.
 The best way to maintain access and persistence for an attack is to make this IP address the `0.0.0.0` IP address, which will open the bind port for all interfaces.
 So the next instruction we will do is `push edx` which just pushes all zeroes on the stack, effectively giving us the IP parameter of `0.0.0.0`.

 We then load the stack with the port number we want to open on the interfaces, which is the next argument to pass.
 Here we push the word `0x5c11` which is the value `4444` in little endian format, and the also putting `0x02` onto the stack which is loading the value for `AF_INET` for this syscall as seen before.